CodeReclaimers/neat-python/docs/module_summaries.rst

       Gets the minimum and maximum values desired from ``config``, then ensures that the value is between them.

-      :param float value: The value to be clamped.
+      :param value: The value to be clamped.
+      :type value: :pytypes:`float <typesnumeric>`
-      :param object config: The configuration object from which the minimum and maximum desired values are to be retrieved.
+      :param config: The configuration object from which the minimum and maximum desired values are to be retrieved.
+      :type config: :datamodel:`object <objects-values-and-types>`
       :return: The value, if it is within the desired range, or the appropriate end of the range, if it is not.
       :rtype: :pytypes:`float <typesnumeric>`